melissamcewen/spiderz/README.md

 This repository contains lnz files for creating custom Spiderz.
 These lnz bases provide a way to release Spiderz without a breedfile.
 You are welcome to create your own breedfile, but keep in mind that Spiderz do not breed true due to their scales and paintball-based eyes.

 To use these files you'll need basic familiarity with hexing terminology and tooling.
-If you're not familiar with hexing, feel free to download a pre-made Spiderz on my site.
+If you're not familiar with hexing, feel free to download a pre-made Spiderz [on my site](https://petz.glitch.me/spiderz/)

 ## How to use